amarcolini/joos/README.md

 A comprehensive kotlin library designed for FTC.
 Based on [Road Runner](https://github.com/acmerobotics/road-runner).

+**Note**: This project is currently in its alpha stages.
+The API is subject to change.

 ### Features
 - Support for advanced trajectory planning and following
 - Command-based paradigm